sp2728/WSD-Mini-Project-1/gitCommands.md

 ![](Images/gitCommands_Clone3.png)

 ## 3. Fork
 A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
-A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
-In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Requests.

 Forking a project is as easy as clicking the Fork button in the header of a repository.
 Once the process is complete, you'll be taken right to your the forked copy of the project so you can start collaborating!